-LHS receives lost pets brought to the facility by private citizens and animal control officers serving the City of Longmont, the towns of Frederick, Lyons, Mead, Platteville and Dacono, and Boulder County.
+Lost pets are brought to Longmont Humane Society by by private citizens, as well as animal control officers serving the City of Longmont and the towns of Lyons, Frederick, Firestone, Hygiene, Gunbarrel, Mead, Niwot, Jamestown, Allenspark, and Dacono.
 Every effort is made to reunite these animals with their families.

 The LHS adoption program seeks to place animals in permanent, caring homes.
-Each adoption includes temperament testing, spaying or neutering, a distemper vaccination, a no-cost veterinary examination, extensive care information, ID tag and discount on training classes for dogs.
+Each adoption includes behavior evaluation, spaying or neutering, vaccinations, microchipping, a no-cost veterinary examination, extensive care information, a lifetime of complimentary behavioral consultation, and discounted training classes for dogs.
 Adoption fees vary according to age and size (dogs only) of the animal.
-We offer a reduced rate to seniors.
+We offer a reduced rate to seniors adopting senior animals.

 Foster Care Program

-Our dedicated foster families provide care in their homes to incoming animals who would not thrive in a shelter environment.
-These pets are not yet ready for adoption due to illness, age or lack of socialization.
+Our dedicated foster families provide in-home care to incoming animals who would not thrive in a shelter environment.
+These pets are not yet ready for adoption due to illness, age, or lack of socialization.

 Dog Training Classes

-Through newsletters, brochures and news articles, Longmont Humane Society helps local citizens learn more about animals.
-Our lending library has a large collection of videos, magazines and books on pet care and training.
+Through newsletters, brochures, and news articles, Longmont Humane Society helps local citizens learn more about animals.
 Skilled shelter staff are available to answer questions regarding many specific pet concerns.
 The LHS web site at www.longmonthumane.org offers extensive information about the humane society and a "virtual kennel" with photos of pets currently available for adoption.

 City Pet Licensing